Remod-org/BikeClaim/README.md

 - `/bspawn` - Spawn a new bike in front of you (requires bikeclaim.spawn permission).
 - `/mbspawn` - Spawn a new motorbike in front of you (requires bikeclaim.motorspawn permission).
 - `/msspawn` - Spawn a new motorbike with sidecar in front of you (requires bikeclaim.sidecarspawn permission).
+- `/mtspawn` - Spawn a new trike in front of you (requires bikeclaim.trikespawn permission).